top of page

 Dinner at Osteria del Pavone

-Make the most of your last evening in Florence, Italy and splurge a little on a fantastic dinner at Osteria del Pavone.
+Make the most of your last evening in Florence, Italy, and splurge a little on a fantastic dinner at Osteria del Pavone.
 We picked this restaurant last minute for our last night in Florence and it did not disappoint one bit!
 The food here is delicious, and they offer some unique dishes as well as traditional ones.
-They also have a great selection of wine, which you cannot miss while in Italy, and the service here is exceptional, which is not the norm in many European countries.
-We highly, highly recommend this restaurant, and ask for Primo if possible.

-If you have any other questions regarding Italy travel planning, check out our other helpful guides to help you make the most of your time in this amazing country.
-Some people overlook Florence when they’re planning an Italy vacation, but we promise you, you do not want to miss out on this city.
-So get packing those bags and head to the land of la dolce vita, soak in the views, learn about the history and culture, sip on wine all day, eat your bodyweight in pasta, and live life to its fullest in Florence, Italy.
+If you have any other questions regarding Italy travel planning, check out my other travel guides to help you make the most of your time in this amazing country.
+Some people overlook Florence when they’re planning an Italy vacation, but I promise you, you do not want to miss out on this city.

 Post: Blog2_Post